starandtina/frontend-interview-questions/README.md

 * Do you have a account on Github?
   * If so, what are some examples of repos you follow?
 * Tell us what critical problems you have to handle in your latest projects?
+* Walk us through the process of creation of an application or website you've built.

 ## <a name='javascript'>JavaScript</a>